UsabilityEngineering/Sound-Space/README.md

 - One can see the artboards we created [here](./design/SoundSpace%20Wireframes%20.pdf) or in a link in our [User centered design artifacts](https://github.com/UsabilityEngineering/Sound-Space#user-centered-design-artifacts) section.
 - One can also see the simple prototype we create with those artboards [here](https://xd.adobe.com/view/3312afb3-c8a2-4068-8f52-79965d5bff20-6641/?fullscreen&hints=off). or in the [User centered design artifacts](https://github.com/UsabilityEngineering/Sound-Space#user-centered-design-artifacts) section.

 Based on our data collected from our research, we established three main insights to structure our wireframe design.
-We focused our design efforts on incorporating design features that accommodate passive use, promote sharing and discovery between users, and promote engagement among artists and consumers.
+We focused our design efforts on incorporating design features that **accommodate passive use, promote sharing and discovery between users, and promote engagement among artists and consumers**.

 Based on these insights, wireframes completed for this deliverable included included four main pages
-* Stream
+* **Stream**
-    * The primarily page of the app that allows users to stream, search for and interact with content.
+    * The primarily page of the app that allows users to **stream, search for and interact with content.**
-* Profile
+* **Profile**
-    * The page containing all information regarding the users profile with subsections Uploads, Liked, Mentions, and Messages
+    * The page containing all information regarding the users profile with subsections **Uploads, Liked, Mentions, and Messages**.
-        * Uploads subsection allows users to view their uploaded content and their engagement analytics simultaneously
+        * **Uploads** subsection allows users to view their uploaded content and their engagement analytics simultaneously
-        * Liked subsection reflects all user liked content, including created playlists
+        * **Liked** subsection reflects all user liked content, including created playlists
-        * Mentions subsection notifies users when someone uses their profile or content in another post.
+        * **Mentions** subsection notifies users when someone uses their profile or content in another post.
-        * Message subsection allows user to send new messages and track old ones.
+        * **Message** subsection allows user to send new messages and track old ones.
-* Discover
+* **Discover**
-* Upload
+* **Upload**

 We also recieved some feedback from our prototype during one of our in-class labs.
 We recieved feedback based on [Nielson's 10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/).
 We recieved generally good feedback from those who evaluated our prototype with some of the following notes:
 - Our weakest heuristic was "Help and Documentation" because there was no way for a user to get help if they got confused.